This is grossly negligent. You could even say it is intention, if Ivanti promised you up-to-date software.

 Technology is inextricably interwoven into the fabric of our daily lives.
 From the moment we wake up, to the moment we fall asleep, we’re interacting with some form of #technology.
 This led me to an interesting thought: what if we could measure the impact and usage time of different technologies and platforms per day?

-Imagine having tangible #data showing us how much time we spend on various #digital platforms – #socialmedia#productivity tools, #entertainment apps, etc.
+Imagine having tangible #data showing us how much time we spend on various #digital platforms – #socialmedia, #productivity tools, #entertainment apps, etc.

 Now extrapolate that data across a workforce, a city, or even a country.
 The insights could be invaluable!